matthijsberg/unipi-mqtt/README.md

   device_class: presence
 ```

-### 3 Handle local options
+### Handle local options (3 types)
 Example unipi_mqtt_config.json with "handle local" function to handle a local "critical" function within the script so it works without HA or other MQTT connections.
+This also sends MQTT messages to inform HA about the state change.

-#### Handle Local Bel (on AND off switch of relay in 1 action)
+#### 1 - Handle Local Bel (on AND off switch of relay in 1 action)
 This example rings a bel 3 time (or switches a realy 3 x on and off, so 6 total actions).
 The bel I use is a Friendland bel on 12 or 24 volt.
 It rings once on power on and power off (power on pulls the ring stick, power off launches it to ring quite loud).

 ```json